glenn20/mp-image-tool-esp32/README.md

                         copy partition contents to file --write NAME1=FILE1[,NAME2=FILE2]
                         write file contents into partitions on the device flash storage.
+  --bootloader FILE     load a new bootloader from FILE

 Where SIZE is a decimal or hex number with an optional suffix (M=megabytes, K=kilobytes, B=blocks (0x1000=4096 bytes)).
 Options --erase, --erase-fs, --read, --write and --bootloader